 It’s a common problem to experience exercise fatigue.
 And we don’t mean the result of doing too much and our bodies feeling tired.
-It’s a mental fatigue, where the motivation has gone and our heart is just not in it anymore.
+It’s mental fatigue, where the motivation has gone, and our heart is just not in it anymore.

 What we need at times like this is to mix it up.
 Try out new exercises, test new equipment, and shake up our routine to help inject more motivation back into our workouts so that we start making progress again.